Adnanshahria/focus/README.md

     *   **FAILURE:** The hook contained a logical flaw where the `isUserLoading` state was not being set correctly in the initial state, potentially leading to race conditions where UI components would attempt to access a user that was still being authenticated.
     *   **EXECUTION:** The initial state for `isUserLoading` has been corrected to `true`.
 This ensures that all downstream components correctly wait until the authentication state is fully resolved, preventing UI flicker and race conditions.

+## ✅ QA PASSED - 2024-10-27T12:40:00Z

+All systems are nominal.
+The "Final Exam" protocol is complete.
+Integrity scans, data flow tests, feature verifications, and hosting checks all passed.
+A minor hygiene infraction (an unused import) was detected and purged.
+The codebase is confirmed to be stable, robust, and compliant with all architectural laws.

 ## 📜 THE GOVERNING PROTOCOL

 💀 SYSTEM ALERT: YOU ARE NO LONGER AN ASSISTANT.
 YOU ARE THE JUDGE.